-As a discipline, CS is only going to grow.
+As a discipline, Customer Success is only going to continue to grow.
 Its strategic relevance and proven impact on business opportunity and growth has been well established.
 The bigger question is how efficiently businesses can integrate core CS principles into their operations.
 In our white paper, “Building a Business Case for More Customer Success Resources,” we discussed the power of outsourcing to solve all three of those growth obstacles.
-Here’s an excerpt:
+Here’s a sample:

 Outsourcing ensures access to a larger pool of talent that is familiar with CS best practices — a key benefit given today’s tight labor market.
 This means that you have qualified talent mapping the customer journey and managing the accounts — uncovering opportunities, converting customers into ambassadors and making your business more agile.
 Additionally, you benefit from lower labor costs and increased revenue.

-Even if CS did control its own budgets, CS team leaders must be able to show how investments in Customer Success can lead to company goal achievement.
-Yet many struggle with this task because they lack a clear model for how to budget and scale their activities.
-Moreover, The State of Customer Success 2018, Technology Services Industry Association (TSIA), shows clear evidence of a labor shortage in the marketplace for Customer Success.
-The anchor for this assumption is the 29 percent increase in compensation from 2015 to 2017 for the role of CSMs within the United States.
+Even if CS did control its own budgets, CS leaders must be able to show how investments in Customer Success can lead to achieving a company’s goals — something many struggle with because they lack a clear model for how to budget and scale their activities.

-Given all these factors around talent demand and availability, CS leadership needs to be realistic about the challenges they face when implementing strategic resource investments.
-By contrast, overburdening your own people and systems leads to burnedout employees and equipment and process meltdowns.
-Cutting corners almost always comes back to haunt in the long run, if not sooner.
+Cutting corners almost always comes back to haunt you sooner or later.
 If you hire your own team, you need to be aware of the ratio of customer accounts to CSMs.
 According to Gainsight, “if your CSMs are spread too thin, there will be less defense against churn and issues can slip through the cracks.”

 Awesome CSMs lead your customers to the outcomes they (and you) desire.
 It’s not a reactive “I hope they get there” mentality, and it’s not a dialogue that should be led by your customer.
 It’s a proactive, intentional process of knowledge sharing and engagement, led by a talented problem-solver who’s always two steps ahead.

-Awesome CSMs are not order takers who are there to simply fix something that’s broken or robotically react to a given situation.
+Awesome CSMs are not there to simply fix something that’s broken or robotically react to a given situation.
 The best ones challenge customers in a professional, constructive way.
-They know that the “customer is always right” from the 30,000-foot perspective, but they might be dead wrong in their application of a product or their problemsolving approach.
-Striking the right tone between courtesy/appreciation and respectful correction can build credibility and make the difference between apathetic customers and ones who are fully engaged.
+The customer may be right from a wide-angle perspective, but they might be dead wrong in their application of a product or their problem solving approach.
+Striking the right tone between courtesy or appreciation and respectful correction can build credibility and make the difference between apathetic customers and ones who are fully engaged.

 Awesome CSMs are great listeners.
-They can take a simple question and build on it with the “what,” “why,” “how,” and “tell me more” that showcases both their deep knowledge of your products and the fact that they were listening really well in the first place.
-They are also comfortable with silence, giving an interaction enough space to let the heart of an issue reveal itself.
+They can take a simple question and build on it with the “what,” “why,” “how,” and “tell me more” that both showcases their knowledge of your products and shows the customer that they were listening.

-Awesome CSMs keep their promises and they own their mistakes.
+Awesome CSMs stick to their word and own their mistakes.
 Automation and artificial intelligence play a critical role in a successful CS strategy, but the human touch of accountability and adaptability can often deepen a customer relationship faster than anything else.

-Awesome CSMs know both the technical capabilities of your products, as well as the holistic value they deliver to meet customer needs.
+Awesome CSMs know both the technical capabilities of your products and the value they deliver to meet customer needs.
 Product education is a fundamental — but often trivialized — part of the CS experience.
-But without it, it’s impossible to move customers along the life cycle from usage to value realization to advocacy.
+But without it, it’s impossible to move customers along the lifecycle from usage to value realization to advocacy.

-Awesome CSMs take the time to know your customer’s business goals, key performance indicators and pain points.
+Awesome CSMs take the time to learn your customer’s business goals, key performance indicators, and pain points.
 They do the research, and they value every touchpoint as a new opportunity to learn and deepen the relationship.
-If a customer doesn’t feel like you’re interested in investing in them, they’ll soon lose the urge to invest their time and money in you.
+If a customer doesn’t feel like you’re interested in investing in them, they’ll soon lose the urge to invest in you.

 Awesome CSMs turn the age-old ABC mantra to one built on a consultative mindset.
-It’s critical to remember that underinvesting in CS functions changes the sales process.
+Underinvesting in CS functions changes the sales process.
 It shifts the training, troubleshooting and customer coverage work to your sales force, taking away time better spent nurturing the relationship and bringing new leads and customers into the funnel.
 CSMs who can not only relieve that burden from sales, but also contribute to customer satisfaction and growth, are serious double threats.

-Awesome CSMs don’t burden customers with an org chart that passes the buck every time a new issue arises.
+Awesome CSMs don’t pass the buck every time a new issue arises.
 They own it and embrace the responsibility of problem solving without losing focus on their mission to turn every customer into a true brand advocate.

 Awesome CSMs know that every “problem” isn’t just rooted in what the software can do.
 Customers expect help with training, integration, troubleshooting and, most of all, improved organizational performance.
 They want answers — how do we reduce time spent on X, lower costs on Y, gain greater insight on Z. It’s a whole new level of value they demand (and no longer just desire).
 CSMs who believe they are simply there to troubleshoot are completely missing the bigger opportunity to find answers that will get customers promoted and turn them into rock stars.

 There you have it.
-Ten traits of great CSMs and, as you’ve figured out by now, they’re not at all simple to develop.
+Ten traits of great CSMs and, as you’ve noticed by now, they’re not at all simple to develop.
 Finding and developing that skill set is a skill set all its own.

-For the companies that get close to the ideal traits in their staffs, it’s almost always true they’re finding the resources (and the willpower) to provide next-level customer coverage to only their top-tier clients — that top 20 percent that’s generating 80 percent of the revenue.
-But it’s almost always true, too, that these companies are missing a huge opportunity for retention and advocacy from mid-tier and bottom-tier customers.
+There’s another uncomfortable truth to consider.
+The companies that get close to the ideal traits in their staff are the ones that are finding the resources and the willpower to provide next-level Customer Success — but only to their top tier clients: the 20 percent of clients that generate 80 percent of revenue.
+These companies are almost always missing a huge opportunity for retention and advocacy from mid-tier and bottom-tier customers.
 If there’s consensus that these 10 best practices are on the mark and that a proactive engagement philosophy is good business, then the philosophy should apply from the top of your customer list to the bottom, right?